Irregular triads in 3-uniform hypergraphs: Binary error

-\section{Binary $\disc_{2,3}$-error}
+\chapter{Binary error}

-In this section, we switch gears and consider binary error.
+In this chapter we switch gears and consider binary error.
 First, in Section \ref{subsec:rbinary}, we will give several examples of properties which admit binary $\disc_{2,3}$-error but contain $\overline{U}(k)$ for all $k$.
-These examples will be used to prove Proposition \ref{prop:disc3vsVC}, which says that there exist properties which are far from WNIP but which admit $\disc_{2,3}$-error.
-We will also show in Section \ref{sec:quad}, that both $\calH_{\HP}$ and $\calH_{\GS_p}$ have finite VC-dimension.
+These examples will be used to prove Proposition \ref{prop:disc3vsVC}, which says that there exist properties which are far from SNIP but which admit $\disc_{2,3}$-error.
+In Section \ref{subsec:rbinaryvdisc}, we will give an example which admits binary $\vdisc_3$-error but which is still far from SNIP, showing that being close to SNIP cannot characterize when a property admits binary $\vdisc_3$-error.
+We will also show in Section \ref{subsec:quad}, that both $\calH_{\HP}$ and $\calH_{\GS_p}$ have finite $\VC$-dimension (we recall these are the minimal hereditary properties containing the examples appearing in Definitions \ref{def:hop3} and \ref{def:gsexamples}, respectively).
 This implies, by Proposition \ref{prop:wnipreduction}, that to show $\calH_{\HP}$ and $\calH_{\GS_p}$ require non-binary $\disc_{2,3}$-error, it suffices to show that they both require non-binary $\vdisc_3$-error.

-The rest of the section will then be concerned with showing that $\calH_{\HP}$ and $\calH_{\GS_p}$ require non-binary $\vdisc_3$-error.
+The rest of the chapter will then be concerned with showing that $\calH_{\HP}$ and $\calH_{\GS_p}$ require non-binary $\vdisc_3$-error.
 There are two ways one could do this.
 The most straightforward option is to present separate proofs for each.
 However, the proofs are so similar that this becomes quite repetitive.
 The second option is to isolate the important commonalities between the two examples, and then give a unified proof for both at once.
 Although it is a bit more work, we have chosen the second option, as we think it is of independent interest to know this can be done.
 Thus, in Section \ref{subsec:special} we make a general definition, namely that of a $(p,\mu,\tau,\alpha,\rho)$-special $3$-graph (see Definition \ref{def:special}).
 Roughly speaking, this is a $3$-partite $3$-graph equipped with a metric on each of its parts, and which satisfies certain axioms relating the edge relation and the metric structure.
 We will show that both $\HP(N)$ and $\GS_p(n)$ are $(p,\mu,\tau,\alpha,\rho)$-special, for appropriately chosen parameters.